Nidhi3338/SQL/README.md

   4. *object oriented *
 ##ER -diagram
+represenation of entities and attributes , describes relationship btw each other

+**entity**
-represenation of entities and attributes , describes relationship btw each other **entity** its a non living or real things where data is maintained ** attribute** property of an entity
+its a non living or real things where data is maintained

+** attribute**
+property of an entity
 1. key attribute
 2. composite attribute
 3. derived attribute
 4. multivalued attribute

+primary key is unique key and doesnt have null values in the table

 **Realationship**
 it is a process of describe a realationship between enitity